 Fort Myers Construction Accidents Lawyer

-Although workers’ compensation is paid regardless of fault, that doesn’t mean injured workers won’t spar with construction company employers or workers’ compensation insurers for fair coverage of wage losses and reasonable medical expenses.
+Although workers’ compensation is paid regardless of fault, that does not mean injured workers will not spar with construction company employers or workers’ compensation insurers for fair coverage of wage losses and reasonable medical expenses.

 Third-party liability claims can also be complicated, though they are often worthwhile pursuits if someone other than an employer or co-worker was responsible for the accident because damage awards go over and above what one can receive in workers’ compensation.